<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 HSA as a Retirement Tool

-Furthermore, HSAs do not have Required Minimum Distributions (RMDs), unlike 401(k)s and Traditional IRAs, offering more control over tax planning in retirement.
-This makes HSAs particularly advantageous for those who might not need to tap into their savings immediately at retirement or who want to minimize their taxable income.
+Furthermore, HSAs do not have required minimum distributions (RMDs), unlike 401(k)s and traditional IRAs, offering more control over tax planning in retirement.
+This makes HSAs particularly advantageous for those who might not need to tap into their savings immediately at retirement or who want to reduce their taxable income.

 Investment Strategy for HSAs